cspablocortez/Jekyll-Intro/README.md

 ## Installation

 Jekyll is a Ruby gem.
-First, install Ruby on your machine.
-Go to [Installation]({{ '/docs/installation/' | relative_url }}) and follow the
-instructions for your operating system.

 With Ruby installed, install Jekyll from the terminal:

 ```sh
 gem install jekyll bundler